Rockies vs. Tigers Player Props Betting Odds

 Diaz Stats

 - Elias Diaz has 15 doubles, a triple, nine home runs, 22 walks and 45 RBI (73 total hits).
-He has stolen one base.
+He has swiped one base.

 Diaz Recent Games